pingcap/docs-cn/op-guide/tidb-config-file.md

 - Default: false
 - If you set the value to true, the log does not output timestamp

+### `slow-query-file`

+- The file name of the slow query log
+- Default: ""
+- After you set it, the slow query log is output to this file separately

 ### `slow-threshold`

 - To output the threshold value of consumed time in the slow log